jsventures/jobsearch-content/content/03_communication/04_leveling_document.md

 ### People Expectations

 You can mentor senior engineers, and are a strong partner to multiple leads.
-You are a culture vector for your teams, demonstrating the kinds of values that make an excepetional team member.
+You are a culture vector for your teams, demonstrating the kinds of values that make an exceptional team member.

 You champion the people around you, and constantly work to make the whole org more effective.
 You take part in re-org discussions, take ownership over hiring, and the larger direction for the org.
 You look ways to multiply your impact -- this can involve writing, introducing new tooling, to setting up brown-bags.